SHORTLIST

 Day 5: Taman Negara National Park

 It’s time to get back on board the Jungle Railway!
 It’s any early start today (around 4 or 5 am) to catch the train to Kuala Lipis, but it’s a great chance to watch mornings unfold in the countryside.
-After a lunch stop, hop on a bus to Taman Negara National Park and check into your jungle chalet for the next two nights.
+After a lunch stop, hop on a bus to Taman Negara National Park and check into the jungle chalet where you'll stay for the next two nights.
 The rest of the evening is yours to unwind.
 If you’re keen to stretch your legs after a long day of travel, why not join an optional night jungle walk to spot some of the park’s nocturnal creatures.
 For dinner, stay local at the hotel or check out one of the floating restaurants just across the water.

 Day 6: Taman Negara National Park